Using the Overleaf project menu

 This is a user-specific setting.
 Sets the PDF viewer option.

-However, note that the Native viewer does not support the go to location in code/PDF feature.
+However, note that the Browser viewer does not support the go to location in code/PDF feature.
 It would also display the first page after each recompile, instead of staying on the previous page you viewed.

 Shows the most common keyboard shortcuts.
 For a more comprehensive list, press F1 or get a handy printout!